ImKringle/ServerSage/README.md

 # ServerSage — Discord Game Server Manager

-**ServerSage** is a self-hosted Discord bot for managing game servers via the [BisectHosting ServerSpawn API](https://games.bisecthosting.com/docs).
+**ServerSage** is a self-hosted Discord bot for managing game servers via the [BisectHosting StarbaseAPI](https://games.bisecthosting.com/docs).
 Control your servers securely from Discord.
 > ⚠️ This bot is only intended for SelfHosted use.
 There is not currently a build supporting otherwise.

 <img src="assets/banner.jpeg" alt="ServerSage" width="720" />